 There are several ways to earn BTUs (subject to Terms and Conditions).
 Participants can do any combination of these:

 - Earn epoch rewards and transaction fee BTUs by running a validator and/or a validator group

-- Amplify rewards by completing the “ Master Validator Challenge”
+- Amplify rewards by completing the Attestation, Master Validator, and Buddy challenges

 Participants may also have the chance to receive Mainnet Celo Gold by completing additional “Community Challenges.”